Introduction

 - otherwise: 22 months after the end of the tax year;

-These periods may be extended if HM Revenue and Customs enquires into any accounts or returns.
+These periods may be extended if HM Revenue & Customs enquire into any accounts or returns.

 Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
 You must tell us if you require the return or retention of any specific documents for a longer period.